QuarkChain/quarkchain-web3.js/README.md

 - `transactionIndex`: `Number` - integer of the transactions index position in the block.
 - `cumulativeGasUsed `: `Number ` - The total amount of gas used when this transaction was executed in the block.
 - `gasUsed `: `Number ` -  The amount of gas used by this specific transaction alone.
-- `contractAddress `: `String` - 20 Bytes - The contract address created **without full shard id**, if the transaction was a contract creation, otherwise `null`.
+- `contractAddress `: `String` - 20 Bytes - The contract address created **without full shard key**, if the transaction was a contract creation, otherwise `null`.
-    To build a QKC contract address, append the toFullShardId used in the contract creation transaction.
+    To build a QKC contract address, append the toFullShardKey used in the contract creation transaction.
     Normally you should use web3.qkc.contract(abi).new() which returns the QKC address in the callback.
 - `status `:  `String` - '0x0' indicates transaction failure , '0x1' indicates transaction succeeded.